 How Do I Know If I Am Addicted To Private Chat Rooms Online?

 Keep track of how often you are online and how much time you spend there if you want to know if you are addicted to private chat rooms online.
 The easiest way to do this is to start an online journal.
-Open Power Point sheet and type in the date and time right before you get online to talk in the chat rooms.
+Open an excel sheet and type in the date and time right before you get online to talk in the chat rooms.
 You can make an elaborate table with dates, times, days of the week, etc. Or you may want to you use your smartphone to log it right into your calendar or another planner app.

 Figure Out Why